SmallPigPeppa/mover-lwz/README.md

 ## Prepare input data

-input data directory organized like this
+input data directory should be organized like this
 ```
 input-data/
 ├── Color_flip